 - 15 Elite Night credits each calendar year

 - Marriott Bonvoy Silver Elite status

 - Marriott Bonvoy Gold Elite status when you spend $30,000 on your card each year

 - Complimentary in-room, premium internet access while staying at participating Marriott Bonvoy hotels

 - Some travel insurance

-Since this is a Marriott co-branded credit card, you’ll earn 5 Marriott Bonvoy points for every $1 on eligible card purchases at participating Marriott Bonvoy properties.
+Since this is the official Marriott co-branded credit card in Canada, you’ll earn an amazing 5 Marriott Bonvoy points for every $1 on eligible card purchases at participating Marriott Bonvoy properties.
 Eligible card purchases usually refer to your nightly room rate, restaurants on-site, in-room dining and even spa treatments.
-All other purchases earn you 2 points per $1 spent.
+All other purchases made on your card earn you 2 points per $1 spent.
 There’s simply no quicker way to earn Marriott Bonvoy points.